 known ultra-rapid metaboliser of CYP 2D6 (a fast metaboliser of codeine by the CYP

 Do not take codeine if you have alcohol dependence.

 Do not give Panamax Co to children under 12 years.

-Do not give Panamax Co to children aged below 18 years who have undergone tonsillectomy
+Do not give Panamax Co to children aged between 12-18 years who have undergone tonsillectomy

 and/or adenoidectomy to treat sleep apnoea.